 Travel: GGS has been to Africa, China, India, South and North America and New Zealand on sporting trips, for World Challenge expeditions, or on school exchanges.

-Duke of Edinburgh awards, charity work, drama, music – all provide powerful leadership opportunities.
+Duke of Edinburgh awards, charity work, drama, and music – all provide powerful leadership opportunities.

 Specialist Counselling to support students with a range of issues; initiatives focusing on adolescent mental health.

 The School motto Consule Cunctis means ‘care for all’.
-At GGS we interpret this guiding principle to mean caring for each and every member of the School, caring for our wider community and environment; and caring on a wider, global scale through the charity work we undertake generally and specifically for students in schools in India.
+At GGS we interpret this guiding principle to mean caring for each and every member of the School, caring for our wider community and environment; and caring on a wider, global scale through the charity work we undertake generally.
 Developing a caring ethos with a strong sense of responsibility is an important facet of students’ education at GGS – and one in which they never fail to make the School proud.